'We're leaving as fast as we can': University of Idaho reels with unease days after killing of 4 students and no suspect identified

 "Everybody kind of just went back home because they're scared. ...
 It's definitely uneasy on campus right now," student Nathan Tinno told CNN.

-Tinno, who said the community is trying to approach the tragedy with sympathy, added that fact that no perpetuator has been caught in the case has elevated the sense of fear on campus.
+Tinno, who said the community is trying to approach the tragedy with sympathy, added the fact that no perpetuator has been caught in the case has elevated the sense of fear on campus.

 Four college students -- Ethan Chapin, 20; Kaylee Goncalves, 21; Xana Kernodle, 20; and Madison Mogen, 21 -- were found stabbed to death Sunday in their shared off-campus home near the university.